jwds1978/jwds1978.github.io/_posts/2017-04-22-military-bloggers.md

-  The second wave of mil-blogging (2007 &#8211; 2014) happened as blogging platforms became more ubiquitous and easier to use.&nbsp; More people deployed and/or had family members deploy.&nbsp; More people started writing and sharing their experiences.&nbsp; At the same time, others had returned from one or more deployment experiences, and sought to put those experiences into more context.&nbsp; Without the content of more-immediate experience, many turned to new analysis, opinion, and/or advocacy.&nbsp; To paraphrase one mil-blogger of the time:<br />
+  The second wave of mil-blogging (2007 &#8211; 2014) happened as blogging platforms became more ubiquitous and easier to use.&nbsp; More people deployed and/or had family members deploy.&nbsp; More people started writing and sharing their experiences.&nbsp; At the same time, others had returned from one or more deployment experiences, and sought to put those experiences into more context.&nbsp; Without the content of more-immediate experience, many turned to new analysis, opinion, and/or advocacy.&nbsp; To paraphrase one mil-blogger of the time:
   <blockquote>
     Some of us went political.&nbsp; And, some of us, went bat-shit crazy.
   </blockquote>